Differentially-Private Multi-Tier Federated Learning: Experimental Evaluation

 \subsection{Simulation Setup}

-For numerical experiments, we consider a network of $50$ edge devices evenly distributed across $10$ subnets.
-We use two commonly employed datasets for image classification tasks: the Fashion-MNIST (F-MNIST) and CIFAR-10.
-Each of these datasets contains $10$ labels.
-F-MNIST features 70K images in total, 60K of which are earmarked for training and the remaining 10K for testing.
-Conversely, CIFAR-10 contains a total of 60K images, split into 50K for training purposes and 10K for testing.
-Following prior work~\cite{wang2019adaptive,lin2021timescale}, the training samples from each dataset are distributed across the edge devices in a non-i.i.d manner, in which each device exclusively contains datapoints from $3$ out of $10$ labels, inducing a degree of statistical heterogeneity amongst the devices.

-Our performance evaluation of {\tt DP-HFL} involves deploying it on convolutional neural networks (CNNs) accompanied by a softmax function and cross-entropy loss.
+By default, we consider a network with three layers ($L = 2$), and $N_2 = 50$ edge devices evenly distributed across $N_1 = 10$ subnets.
+We use two commonly employed datasets for image classification tasks: Fashion-MNIST (F-MNIST) and CIFAR-10.
+Following prior work~\cite{wang2019adaptive,lin2021timescale}, the training samples from each dataset are distributed across the edge devices in a non-i.i.d manner, in which each device exclusively contains datapoints from $3$ out of $10$ labels.
+For each dataset, we consider training a 12-layer convolutional neural network (CNN) accompanied by a softmax function and cross-entropy loss.
 The model dimension is set to $M=7840$.
-This evaluation setup provides insight into {\tt DP-HFL}'s performance when handling non-convex loss functions, as exhibited by CNNs.
-Lastly, we operate under the assumption that semi-honest entities -- including the edge devices, insecure edge servers, and the main server -- are all governed by the same total privacy budget $\epsilon$, with $\delta=10^{-5}$.
+This evaluation setup provides insight into {\tt M$^2$FDP}'s performance when handling non-convex loss functions.
+Also, unless otherwise stated, we assume $p_1 = 0.5$ for edge servers located of layer $l=1$, and that semi-honest entities are all governed by the same total privacy budget $\epsilon=1, \delta=10^{-5}$.